-We will make every attempt to accommodate, for the patients and their families, the ability to talk or visualize, via the use of electronic devices, (patient or hospital owned) as necessary, so patients/families stay connected to their loved one’s during this time of social distancing.
+We will make every attempt to accommodate, for the patients and their families, the ability to talk or visualize, via the use of electronic devices, (patient or hospital owned) as necessary, so patients/families stay connected to their loved one’s during this time.

-- In the case of these limited exceptions, everyone allowed to enter Network healthcare facilities:
+- Everyone allowed to enter AHMC healthcare facilities:

-- Must follow current New York State Guidelines for quarantine.
-Those who have been in close contact with a person sick with COVID-19 must not visit our facilities.
+- Must follow current New York State Guidelines for quarantine/isolation.
+Those who meet criteria for quarantine/isolation due to exposure to COVID-19 may not visit our facilities.

 - Will be screened for a fever and COVID-19 symptoms prior to entry.
-Those with symptoms compatible with COVID-19 will not be allowed to visit.
+Those with symptoms consistent with COVID-19 will not be allowed to visit.

-- Is required to wear a mask that covers the nose and mouth for the entire time they are in the building.
-Those not able or willing to wear a mask for the duration of their time in the building will not be permitted entry or allowed to remain within our facilities.
-Commercial masks with outflow vents, gaiters, and bandanas are not permitted.
-A mask will be provided if you do not have an acceptable face covering.
+- Is required to wear a surgical/procedural mask that covers the nose and mouth for the entire time they are in the building, including in the patient’s room.
+Individuals visiting COVID- positive/PUI/Quarantined patients will wear a N95 respirator/mask.
+Persons not willing to wear the appropriate mask for the duration of their time in the facility, will not be permitted entry or allowed to remain within our facilities.
+A surgical/procedural or N95 mask will be provided to those without.
+No other face coverings will be permitted.
 Anyone seeking emergent medical care must be allowed to do so.

 - Only ADA service animals are permitted.
 All others animals, including previously approved therapy dogs/support animals, or service animals in training are not allowed at this time.